-Environmental health specialists may allow certain minor changes, required by field conditions, when an inspection in the field makes clear that no individual or cumulative public health hazard will result, and no groundwater and surface water beneficial uses will be impacted (as defined by the Basin Plan), and when only slight changes in approved plans are required.
+Environmental health specialists may allow certain minor changes, required by field conditions, when an inspection in the field makes clear that no individual or cumulative public health hazard will result and no groundwater and surface water beneficial uses will be impacted (as defined by the Basin Plan), and when only slight changes in approved plans are required.
 Environmental health specialists shall record all such changes on the owner's plans and the County's file plans.
 [Ord.
 4220 § 2, 1992].

-7.38.182 AlternativeEnhanced treatment systems for new or expanded development.
+7.38.182 Enhanced treatment systems.

-(A)- The Health Officer may accept sewage disposal permit applications utilizing alternative enhanced treatment system designs for theparcels with significant site constraints that cannot meet all the requirements for a standard system for the repair of existing systems, for upgrade of existing systems to allow building additions or remodels, and for the construction of new systems on lots of record in existenceon November 8, 1988.
-Alternative systems may also be proposed to provide enhanced treatment and/or mitigate environmental impacts on parcels created after November 8, 1988, if those parcels can meet the requirements for a standard conventional system as set forth in SCCC 7.38.094 through 7.38.180.
-Enhanced treatment systems may beutilized on parcels which were created between November 8, 1988, and January 20, 1996, if enhanced treatment is required pursuant to SCCC 7.38.152.
-Alternative.
-Enhanced treatment system designs for new systems must be in conformance with SCCC 7.38.040(C), prohibitions042, Prohibitions; SCCC 7.38.045, Lot size requirements for existing lots of record; and SCCC 7.38.130(F), (H) and (I), general installation requirements.
+(A) The Health Officer may accept sewage disposal permit applications utilizing enhanced treatment system designs for parcels with significant site constraints that cannot meet all the requirements for a standard system for the repair of existing systems, for upgrade of existing systems to allow building additions or remodels, and for the construction of new systems Enhanced treatment system designs for new systems must be in conformance with SCCC 7.38.042, prohibitions; SCCC 7.38.045, Lot size requirements for existing lots of record; and SCCC 7.38.130(F), (H) and (I), general installation requirements.